 We won’t be able to give you an exact value for your claim until we have spoken with you and examined all the evidence.
 However, we can tell you that the value of your claim is going to hinge on the damages you’ve suffered as a result of your crash.

 You could receive compensation for medical expenses, vehicle damage, lost income, damage to your quality of life, pain and suffering, and many other damages.

 Will I have to go to court for my Chicago car accident lawsuit?

 You might.
 In most cases, we are able to continue negotiating with the insurance company until they offer a settlement that is fair and reasonable.
 However, there are times when the insurer thinks they can get one over on you, and that’s not acceptable to us.

 In these cases, we’ll bring your case to court, where an impartial judge and jury can review the details of your car accident and award you based on the damages you endured and the negligence of the defendant.

-If I was in a single-car crash, can I still sue?
+If I was in a single-car accident in Chicago, can I still sue?

 That is going to depend on the cause of your crash.
 For example, if you ran off the road because a tool from a roadside construction site was in your lane, you might be able to recover compensation from the construction company.